nickel-lang/organist/README.md

            38|   propagatedBuildInputs = mergeInputs "propagatedBuildInputs";
 ```

 The error points to Nix internal code.
-Thanks to the variable being hopefully
+Thanks to the variable being luckily
-named `packages` as well, and the simple type error, we may be able to still
+named `packages` as well, and the simple nature of the error, a seasoned Nix
-diagnostic the issue here, as long as we aren't a beginner user.
-A slightly more
+user might be able to diagnose the issue here.
+However, a slightly less
-involved example would probably quickly lets us at loss.
+forgiving example could quickly let us at loss.

-Let's do the same thing to `shell.ncl`:
+Let's do the same thing to the Nickel version in `shell.ncl`:

 ```nickel
 -    , packages = "[